 How much money does a pen tester make?

-Penetration testers make a sizable wage in comparison to a lot of other fields out there.
+Penetration testers make a sizable salary in comparison to a lot of other fields out there.
 Pen testers are currently sought after by many businesses and are seen to make up to £70,000 per year for a senior role.

 Becoming a penetration tester isn’t an overnight thing, maybe if you’re extremely lucky and you’re already in possession of all of the required skills and can demonstrate them you might land in the industry quicker than others.